 The Department of Education has changed the verification process.
 As a result, depending on certain financial indicators, the category of verification you were selected for and the specific documentation required will vary.
-You will receive a letter from the WPI Office of Student Aid & Financial Literacy outlining your requirements.
+You will receive an email from the WPI Office of Student Aid & Financial Literacy outlining your requirements.
 Below is a breakdown of each verification category.

 Category: Standard Verification or V1

 - For tax filers, successfully utilize the IRS’s Data Retrieval Tool on the FAFSA (preferred option).
 Step-by- step instructions for using this tool are available or for those that cannot use the Data Retrieval Tool please provide a signed copy of your 2021 federal tax return for parent(s) and student who filed taxes.